-Baby-led weaning allows your child to feed themselves soft, finger-sized foods as her first foods.
+Baby-led weaning allows your child to feed herself soft, finger-sized foods as her first foods.
 If Baby can sit up with good head control, and lift her hands to her face, she can try baby-led weaning.
 For instance, instead of pureeing sweet potato to spoon feed, you simply give your baby a small piece of soft cooked sweet potato to chew on her own.
 With baby-led weaning, you don’t have to prepare any special “baby” foods – Baby enjoys eating whatever you’re eating!
 This makes preparing meals for her super easy, and saves time and energy.
 Another advantage to baby-led weaning is that it gives your child the chance to practice chewing, and exposes her to a variety of food textures early on.